Brad-S1/Brad-S1/README.md

 I'm a Mechanical Engineer specializing in lightweight torpedo systems at Naval Undersea Warfare Center Division Keyport, currently completing my second Bachelor's degree in Computer Science at Oregon State University.
 With my background in Mechanical Engineering and 6+ years of experience in nuclear engineering, I bring a unique perspective to software development and problem-solving.

-- 🔧 Lead In-service Engineering Agent (ISEA) for lightweight torpedo systems
+- Lead In-Service Engineer for select lightweight torpedo systems
-- 🎓 Completing BS in Computer Science (Graduating: December 2025)
+- Completing BS in Computer Science (Graduating: December 2025)
-- 🧠 Currently studying Machine Learning and Software Engineering
+- Currently studying Machine Learning and Software Engineering
-- 🌟 Registered Engineer in Training (EIT) in Washington State
+- Registered Engineer in Training (EIT) in Washington State
-- 💡 Passionate about applying technical expertise to solve complex problems
+- Passionate about applying technical expertise to solve complex problems

 ## Skills